Acton - Upper Burnie

 Acton - Upper Burnie's population is slightly younger than the national pattern

 The median age in Acton - Upper Burnie is 38 years, which is notably lower than the Rest of Tasmania's average of 45 but equal to Australia's median age of 38.
-Compared to the Rest of Tasmania average, the 15-24 age cohort is over-represented at 13.6% in Acton - Upper Burnie, while the 55-64 year-olds are under-represented at 11.1%.
-Between the 2021 Census and the present day, the percentage of the population aged 15 to 24 has increased from 12.4% to 13.6%, the percentage of those aged 5 to 14 has decreased from 12.7% to 11.1%, and the percentage of those aged 55 to 64 has also dropped from 12.5% to 11.1%.
-Population forecasts for 2041 indicate significant demographic changes in Acton - Upper Burnie, with the 85+ age cohort projected to expand by 42 people (44%), from 98 to 141.
-The aging population trend is evident, as those aged 65 and above are expected to comprise 54% of the projected growth.
-Conversely, the 0-4 and 35-44 age cohorts are anticipated to experience population declines.
+Comparing with Rest of Tas., those aged 15-24 are significantly over-represented at 13.6% locally, while those aged 55-64 are under-represented at 11.1%.
+Between the 2021 Census and present, the proportion of 15 to 24-year-olds has increased from 12.4% to 13.6%, while the percentage of 5 to 14-year-olds has decreased from 12.7% to 11.1%.
+Similarly, the share of those aged 55 to 64 has fallen from 12.5% to 11.1%.
+By 2041, population forecasts indicate significant demographic shifts in Acton - Upper Burnie.
+The number of people aged 85 and above is projected to increase by 42 individuals (44%) from 98 to 141.
+The aging trend is evident with those aged 65 and above accounting for 54% of the projected growth.
+Conversely, the populations in the age groups 0-4 and 35-44 are expected to decrease.

 Frequently Asked Questions - Age